 Andrea is a film scholar who obtained his Masters in Research of Film (Mres) at Edge Hill University by analysing the music biopic genre.

 If the name Stanley Tucci is mentioned, nine times out ten he will be mostly associated for his performance as Nigel in The Devil Wears Prada (David Frankel: 2006).
-For myself, I’m particular fond of a masterclass of cinema in which Tucci co-directed, co-produced, co-wrote, and starred as the leading man in.
-That film is the 90s comedy drama classic Big Night (Stanley Tucci, Campbell Scott: 1996).
+For myself, I’m particularly fond of a masterclass of cinema in which Tucci co-directed, co-produced, co-wrote, and starred as the leading man.
+That film is the 90s comedy-drama classic Big Night (Stanley Tucci, Campbell Scott: 1996).
 Netflix places this film in its “hidden gems” category and it truly is for many reasons, but it’s the film’s outstanding use of soundtrack that will be the focus of analysis for this piece.
 The soundtrack is full of boisterously traditional Italian serenades, and Italian-American jazz, which in many scenes are applied on screen with beautiful effect.

 Romanticism in Motion